 \begin{proof} We follow Drinfeld's ideas here.
 Drinfeld uses a series of lemmas to establish the proposition.
 We analyze them one by one.

-The first lemma is \cite[lemma 3.1.2]{drinfeld2018prosemisimple}.
 Observe that to prove this lemma, Drinfeld uses the fact that for a finite index subgroup $H$ of $G$, an $H$-module $V$ injects into its induction $Ind_G^H V$ equivariantly.
-So this lemma is purely group theoretical, and it also holds for the prosemisimple completion of $\Pi$ (with $\Pi$ being the fundamental group of a scheme or an algebraic stack satisfying the condition of theorem \ref{theorem 3.2}).
+So this lemma is purely group theoretical, and it also holds for the prosemisimple completion of $\Pi$ (with $\Pi$ being the fundamental group of a scheme or an algebraic stack satisfying the condition of Theorem \ref{theorem 4.2}).

 The second lemma is \cite[lemma 3.1.3]{drinfeld2018prosemisimple}.
-What are used here are the following: first, for any representation $\rho:\Pi\to G(\Q_l)$, where $G$ is an algebraic group, $\rho$ is $\Pi$-equivariant; second, the universal property of inverse limit and third the \cite[lemma 3.1.2]{drinfeld2018prosemisimple}.
+What are used here are the following: first, for any representation $\rho:\Pi\to G(\Q_\ell)$, where $G$ is an algebraic group, $\rho$ is $\Pi$-equivariant; second, the universal property of projective limit and third the \cite[lemma 3.1.2]{drinfeld2018prosemisimple}.